equinor/sdp-omnia/README.md

 ### Ingress-Controller

 We use Nginx ingress-controller to expose services from within the cluster to the Internet.
 The ingress-controllers main job is to connect hostnames and K8s services, and terminate SSL traffic.
+Port 22 is opened to support SSH cloning from our Gitlab instance.

 ### Cert-Manager